Whether you are new to the concept or already familiar with the process, it always pays to know exactly what ‘dry hire’ actually means.

 What is dry hire?

-In short, dry hire is the hire of any equipment with no lubricants and without an operator.
+In short, dry hire is the hire of any equipment without an operator or driver.

 Simply put, you receive the equipment with the standard inclusions that the company you hire from has advertised.

 Typically, this includes modern, well-maintained equipment plus all the onsite paperwork and site-required safety specifications with every machine.